 Colombia’s fertile land makes the agricultural sector a particularly attractive investment option, and as well as coffee, the country also boasts major crops of avocados, bananas, and papayas.

-However, among investors the country is arguably more famous for the opportunities on offer in extractive industries, including oil production, coal mining, and the mining of gems, precious metals, and rare earths.
+However, among investors, the country is arguably more famous for the opportunities on offer in extractive industries, including oil production, coal mining, and the mining of gems, precious metals, and rare earths.

-Beyond that, Colombia is being increasingly recognized for its tech and innovation industry, with second-largest city Medellin named one of Latin America’s new ‘Silicon Valleys,’ while a host of the biggest Latin American and international companies have a considerable presence in or nearby capital city Bogota.
+Beyond that, Colombia is being increasingly recognized for its tech and innovation industry, with the second-largest city Medellin named one of Latin America’s new ‘Silicon Valleys,’ while a host of the biggest Latin American and international companies have a considerable presence in or nearby capital city Bogota.

 The country is also home to a growing services sector, which now accounts for more than 60% of gross domestic product (GDP).

-All of this, along with the country’s close political ties with the United States and long, vastly improved security situation compared to previous decades, and long democratic tradition, add up to make Colombia one of the most popular destinations in Latin America for foriegn direct investment.
+All of this, along with the country’s close political ties with the United States and long, vastly improved security situation compared to previous decades, and long democratic tradition, add up to make Colombia one of the most popular destinations in Latin America for foreign direct investment.

 As record Colombia flower exports last year also highlight, the economy is very much on the path to recovery following the turmoil of the global pandemic.